exakat/exakat/docs/Rules.rst

    ?>

 PHP do understand them in lowercase, UPPERCASE or WilDCase, so there is nothing compulsory here.
 Although, it will look strange to many.

+Some keywords are missing from this analysis : `extends`, `implements`, `as`.
+This is due to the internal engine, which doesn't keep track of them in its AST representation.

 +------------+------------------------------------------------+
 | Short name | Php/UpperCaseKeyword                           |